OpenSynergic/leconfe-docker/README.md

 By default configuration, the container will expose the application on port `8080` for http and `8443` for https.
 You can change the port by editing the `docker-compose.yml` file.

+## FAQ
+> Why do I need to change the ownership of the `volumes` folder?

+To increase security we're using the `www-data` user and group that is built into the official PHP images.
+Because of that, the mounted `volumes` will need to match the ID of the `www-data` user and groups.
+For Alpine image that we use, this is `82:82`.